tsbinns/tsbinns.github.io/CV.md

       <li>&mdash;Erasmus+ Traineeship Grant, British Council.</li>
     </ul>
     <ul class="CV-desc_with_logo" style="margin-top: 0;">
-      <li>Associated with my work as a Researcher in the Haynes Laboratory of the Bernstein Center for Computational, Berlin, Germany.</li>
+      <li>Associated with my work as a Researcher in the Haynes Laboratory of the Bernstein Center for Computational Neuroscience, Germany.</li>
     </ul>

   <h3 class="CV-header">05/2018 - 10/2018</h3>